4 ways customer expectations have evolved

 Customers expect a high level of security

-Customers don’t know much about what goes on behind the scenes at a call center, but after seeing myriad data breaches by some of the world’s biggest brands, they expect that companies will make the maximum effort to protect customer data.
+Customers don’t know much about what goes on behind the scenes at a contact center, but after seeing myriad data breaches by some of the world’s biggest brands, they expect that companies will make the maximum effort to protect customer data.

-The problem is that customers service executives assume that security measures typically used in traditional brick-and-mortar call centers—such as no paper on desks, personal items like cell phones put away in lockers, and only supervisors looking over employees’ shoulders—are the best option.
+The problem is that customers service executives assume that security measures typically used in traditional brick-and-mortar contact centers—such as no paper on desks, personal items like cell phones put away in lockers, and only supervisors looking over employees’ shoulders—are the best option.

-However, most don’t know that according to the FBI Uniform Crime Report, traditional call center employees are actually 300% more likely to commit theft or larceny than agents who work from home, and 180% more likely to commit forgery or fraud compared to WAH (work-at-home) agents.
+However, most don’t know that according to the FBI Uniform Crime Report, traditional contact center employees are actually 300% more likely to commit theft or larceny than agents who work from home, and 180% more likely to commit forgery or fraud compared to WAH (work-at-home) agents.